vigneshv92/Computer-Vision/Notes/Image_Representation_And_Classification.md

 <div align="center"><b>Pink and blue dots representing the size and color of bikes (pink) and cars (blue).
 The size is on the x-axis and the color on the left axis.
 Cars tend to be larger than bikes, but both come in a variety of colors.</b></div>

-Pink (bike) and blue (car) dots on a similar size-color graph.
-This time, the blue dots are collected in the top right quadrant of the graph, indicating that cars come in a more limited color palette.
-Close

 ### Layers of Separation

 What if the data looked like this?